ucopacme/terraform-aws-ec2/README.md

   root_volume_size       = 50    # Default size is 100GB
   root_volume_encryption = true  # Default is true, Change it to False to create unencrypted root volume volume_type            = "gp3" # Default type is gp3
-  enabled_ebs_volume1    = false # Default is false, change it to true to add ebs volume 1 (device_name = "/dev/sdh")
+  enabled_eip            = false # Default is false ,chnage it to true to add EIP enabled_ebs_volume1    = false # Default is false, change it to true to add ebs volume 1 (device_name = "/dev/sdh")
   ebs_volume1_size       = 10    # Default null
   enabled_ebs_volume2    = false  # Default is false, change it to true to add ebs volume 2 (device_name = "/dev/sdf")